top of page

 My most recent research project was as the Principal Investigator of SHaME (Sexual Harms and Medical Encounters), a Wellcome Trust funding project exploring medical and psychiatric aspects of sexual violence.

 I am Professor Emerita of History at Birkbeck, University of London, Professor Emerita of Rhetoric at Gresham College, and a Fellow of the British Academy.
-I am the Principal Investigator on a Wellcome Trust-funded project entitled ‘SHaME’ (Sexual Harms and Medical Encounters: October 2018 to April 2024).
+In the King's Birthday Honours List 2024, I became an OBE.
+Until 2024, I was the Principal Investigator on a Wellcome Trust-funded project entitled ‘SHaME’ (Sexual Harms and Medical Encounters: October 2018 to April 2024).
 I am the prize-winning author of fifteen books, as well as over 120 articles in academic journals.
 Among others, I am the author of From Husbandry to Housewifery: Women, Economic Change and Housework in Ireland, 1890-1914 (1993), Dismembering the Male: Men’s Bodies, Britain, and the Great War (1996), An Intimate History of Killing (1999), Fear: A Cultural History (2005), Rape: A History from the 1860s to the Present (2007), and What it Means To Be Human: Reflections from 1791 to the Present was published in 2011.
 In 2014, I published The Story of Pain: From Prayer to Painkillers as well as Wounding the World: How Military Violence and War-Play are Invading our Lives.
 In 2019, I published Loving Animals.
 In 2022, Reaktion Books published Disgrace: Global Reflections on Sexual Violence (also published by Chicago University Press and is an audiobook) and Oxford University Press published Birkbeck: 200 Years of Radical Education for Working People.
-I am currently writing a book entitled Evil Women.
+I am currently completing a book entitled Evil Women and have started a new project in praise of wine and women.

 My books have been translated into Chinese, Russian, Spanish, Catalan, Italian, Portuguese, Czech, Turkish, Korean, and Greek.
 An Intimate History of Killing won the Wolfson Prize and the Fraenkel Prize.
 My 40-CD audio history of Britain, entitled “Eyewitness” won the Gold for the Best Audio Production for Volume 1910-1919, Gold for the Best Audio Production for Volume 1940-1949, and the Gold for the Most Original Audio for all 10 volumes.